-If a company chooses to use the Alternative Methodology, as allowed in Section 2.E, it is important to note that the methodology produces reserves on a prior to reinsurance ceded basis.
-Therefore, where reinsurance is ceded, the Alternative Methodology must be modified to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties in the determination of the aggregate reserve net of reinsurance.
-In addition, the Alternative Methodology, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of these requirements to determine the aggregate reserve prior to reinsurance.
+If a company chooses to use the Alternative Methodology, as allowed in Section 3.E, it is important to note that the methodology produces reserves on a pre-reinsurance ceded basis.
+Therefore, where reinsurance is ceded, the Alternative Methodology must be modified to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties in the determination of the aggregate reserve post-reinsurance ceded.
+In addition, the Alternative Methodology, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of these requirements to determine the aggregate reserve pre-reinsurance ceded.

-4. Standard Scenario Amount
+4. Additional Standard Projection Amount

-Where reinsurance is ceded, the standard scenario amount shall be calculated as described in Section 5 to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties.
-If it is necessary, the standard scenario amount shall be calculated prior to reinsurance ceded using the methods described in Section 5 but ignoring the effects of the reinsurance ceded.
+Where reinsurance is ceded, the additional standard projection amount shall be calculated as described in Section 6 to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties.
+The additional standard projection amount shall be also calculated pre-reinsurance ceded using the methods described in Section 6, but ignoring the effects of the reinsurance ceded.